mosait/Drone_Data_Analyzer/README.md

 python ./run_backend
 ```

-In the second terminal, run the following command to start the frontend server:
+In the second terminal, run the following commands to start the frontend server:

 ```
 cd ./frontend